ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 # A Quick Primer on ErgoScript

-Ergo platform is getting a lot of attention these days.
-Several queries relate to ErgoScript, the underlying smart contract language of Ergo.
-This article gives a short introduction to ErgoScript.

-## What is ErgoScript?

 The Ergo node does not understand ErgoScript.
-It only understands a low-level language called [**ErgoTree**](https://ergoplatform.org/docs/ErgoTree.pdf), which is a "tree" based language (somewhat like XML).
+Instead it uses a low-level language called [**ErgoTree**](https://ergoplatform.org/docs/ErgoTree.pdf), which is a "tree" based language (somewhat like XML).

- However, writing code in ErgoTree is difficult.
+However, writing code in ErgoTree is *difficult*.

 ErgoTree is similar to Bitcoin's Script in some aspects.
 An ErgoTree program is deterministic and consists of a sequence of boolean predicates joined using `AND` and `OR`.

 Ergo nodes execute the ErgoTree program contained in a transaction and consider it valid if it evaluates to `true`.

 An example of such a program can be `AND(OR(condition_1, condition_2), condition_3)`, which implies that the transaction is valid if
 `condition_3` and at least one of `condition_1` or `condition_2` hold.

-ErgoScript is a high-level developer-friendly language for writing smart contracts that are then compiled to ErgoTree before being written to the blockchain.
+[ErgoScript](ergoscript.md) is a high-level developer-friendly language for writing smart contracts that are then compiled to ErgoTree before being written to the blockchain.

 The equivalent of the above program in ErgoScript will be `(condition_1 || condition_2) && condition_3`.

 ## Key Concepts